- You are here:

 IGBK is engaged with several organisations and networks, particularly at the European level.
 In cooperation with its partners, IGBK attempts to insure that the interests of artists are taken into consideration at relevant political and administrative decision-making levels.

 IGBK represents the German National Committee of the International Association of Art (IAA), which with more than 90 members is the world's largest international NGO of visual artists.
 IGBK is part of the current Executive Committee of IAA Europe and has acted as the office of IAA Europe 2015-2019.
-We are active in Culture Action Europe (CAE) and in the artists mobility network On The Move (OTM).
+We are active in Culture Action Europe (CAE), in the artists mobility network On The Move (OTM), and we are an associated member in the worldwide network of arts residencies Res Artis.
 IGBK is a member of the German UNESCO Commission (until end of 2020) and of the Kunstrat (Fine Arts Council) of Deutscher Kulturrat (German Cultural Council).

 The board of the IGBK is elected by an assembly of delegates every three years, the assembly constisting of six delegates from each BBK, Deutscher Künstlerbund and GEDOK.